Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/SAG/SAG-for-starknet.md

 ### Number of steps

-Verifying a SAG signature requires approximately 46,800 steps per member in the ring.
+Verifying a SAG signature requires approximately 46,800 steps per public key in the ring.

 ## Deployed address